arthurmezaonik/portfolio_project_5/README.md

 * PEP 8

-    - All python files were check via terminal with command python3 -m flake8.
-Only issues remaining are related to migration files.
+    - All python files were checked via terminal with command python3 -m flake8.
+The only issues remaining are related to migration files.

 ### Manual Testing